Meteor-Community-Packages/meteor-schema-deny/README.md

 aldeed:schema-deny
 =========================

 A Meteor package that allows you to deny inserting or updating certain properties in your database by setting options in your schema.
-This package is currently included automatically with the aldeed:collection2 package.

 ## Installation